droidwayin/GentleDynamics/README.md

 🔊 **Set your volume based on the loudest moments, at a moderate level where it isn't overwhelming for you.** Dialogue will remain clear and easy to hear, even in movies like Dune or Tenet, where quiet whispers contrast with loud action scenes.

+**Headphone Correction Howto**:
->If you are using an AutoEQ profile, place it above the limiter plugin.
-A -3 dB gain reduction is already applied at the third compressor.
-If your AutoEQ profile requires additional preamp reduction, subtract only the remaining amount from that -3 dB at the AutoEQ correction plugin.
-For example, if the AutoEQ profile calls for a -6 dB preamp reduction, you only need to apply -3 dB at the AutoEQ correction plugin.
+If you are using an AutoEQ profile, place it above the limiter plugin.
+A -4 dB gain reduction is already applied at the third compressor.
+If your AutoEQ profile requires additional preamp reduction, apply only the difference at the AutoEQ correction plugin.
+For example, if the AutoEQ profile calls for a -6 dB preamp reduction, set -2 dB at the AutoEQ correction plugin.
+Make sure Autogain is off.

 ## 👀 The Difference Between Profiles (Music)